 Social assistance for low income families

-Applications for social assistance in Kosovo are processed through municipal Centers of Social Work.
+Applications for social assistance in Kosovo are processed through municipal Centres of Social Work.
 You have to be at least 16 years old in order to submit an application.
-You need to submit a range of documents to be considered, such as: cadastral records on land owned, documents on cars owned, property tax certificate, unemployment verification document, etc. Check with your Center for Social Work on the full list of requirements.
-Once you’ve applied, representatives from the Center for Social Work will visit your premises to verify your living conditions.
+You need to submit a range of documents to be considered, such as: cadastral records on land owned, documents on cars owned, property tax certificate, unemployment verification document, etc. Check with your Centre for Social Work on the full list of requirements.
+Once you’ve applied, representatives from the Centre for Social Work will visit your premises to verify your living conditions.

 If you feel like your request for social assistance was unjustly denied, you can file an appeal to an Appeals Commission within the Ministry of Labour and Social Welfare.
 You need to file the appeal within 14 days once you’ve received notice of rejection.
-If the appeal towards the Ministry of Labour and Social Welfare does not bear fruit, you can always address the Ombudsperson Institution in Kosovo.
+If the appeal towards the Ministry of Labour and Social Welfare has no any positive outcome and you continue to think that you deserve it, you can always address the Ombudsperson Institution in Kosovo.